Sandip-Maurya/v4/README.md

 - **Featured Hampers** — Curated showcase of premium gift hampers
 - **Healthy Indulgences** — Sugar-free and guilt-free product highlights
 - **Sustainable Gifting** — Dynamic content section with images, titles, and descriptions loaded from backend API
+- **Testimonials** — Text-based and video-based customer testimonials dynamically loaded from backend API
 - **Brand Story** — Narrative about Dolce Fiore's journey and values

+#### ℹ️ About Us Page
+- **About Us Section** — Company introduction with default fallback content
+- **Our Story Section** — Brand history and journey with default fallback content
+- **Our Commitment Section** — Sustainability and values content managed by backend
+- **Photo Gallery** — Grid layout showcasing company photos with skeleton loaders
+- **Blog Section** — Blog posts with images, dates, and content managed by backend
+- **Testimonials** — Reuses testimonials from home page
+- **Error Handling** — Comprehensive error handling with fallback content to prevent layout distortion
+- **Skeleton Loaders** — Beautiful loading states for all sections

 #### 🛍️ Product Catalog
 - **Product Listing** — Responsive grid layout displaying all products